We’re often asked here at The Happy Chicken Coop: “how long will my hen lay eggs for”?

 Production hens will lay well for a couple of years and then will decline in egg laying noticeably.

-If you are interested in production hens you need to think: ‘what am I going to do with them after a couple of years?’
+If you are interested in production hens, you need to think: ‘What will I do with them after a couple of years?’

 Choosing your Heritage Hen

 Which heritage breed you choose will depend on what you want from your hen.

 Do you simply want eggs or do you want to have a bird that can provide both eggs and a decent amount of meat once her laying life is done?